ThKrypt/QualCoder/15-Sqlite-data-structure.md

-The current v5 data structure is described to assist with developing sql queries.
-This structure is used by QualCoder 2.8.
-Older database structures are changed when opened with QC 2.8 to match this newer format.
+The current v8 data structure is described to assist with developing sql queries.
+This structure is used by QualCoder 3.2.
+Older database structures are changed when opened to match this format.

 Tables are listed alphabetically.